Common Server Issues and How to Fix Them

 - Monitor Server Uptime: Use tools like Pingdom or UptimeRobot to monitor your server’s availability in real-time.

-- Implement Redundancy: Use load balancers and failover systems to ensure continuous availability.
+- Implement Redundancy: Use load balancers and backup servers to minimize downtime during failures.

 2. Slow Server Performance